T Rowe's challenge to Dell deal may fuel critics of 'appraisal'

 "We are aware of a discrepancy in the communication of our voting instruction on the Dell buyout," the company said in a statement.

-At a court hearing on Monday, Gregory Williams, a lawyer for Dell, briefly addressed T Rowe Price's appraisal and told Laster the computer maker would soon begin "aggressive, limited discovery" into the fund manager's vote.
-Williams said Dell might ask Laster to toss T Rowe Price's appraisal claim.

-One Delaware law specialist said that if regulatory filings are correct, T Rowe Price's gamble on appraisal may be over.
+One Delaware law specialist said, if regulatory filings are correct, T Rowe Price's gamble on appraisal may be over.

 "I think there is a pretty serious question of their continued ability to pursue appraisal rights," said Larry Hamermesh, a professor at the Widener University School of Law in Wilmington, Delaware.